funkelab/synister/README.md

-# Scripts for training and evaluating synister networks.
+# Package for training, validating and testing Synister networks.

 ## Installation